-Dr. Shahram Lotfipour is Professor of Clinical Emergency Medicine (EM) and Public Health at the University of California (UC), Irvine.
-Dr. Lotfipour is Director of Global Health and Education, Director of the Center for Trauma and Injury Prevention Research and Managing Associate Editor for the Western Journal of EM and Clinical Practice and Cases in Emergency Medicine.
+Dr. Shahram Lotfipour is Professor of Clinical EM and Public Health at UC Irvine.
+Dr. Lotfipour is Program Director for EM at Eisenhower Medical Center, and the Managing Associate Editor for the Western Journal of EM (WestJEM.org) and Clinical Practice and Cases in Emergency Medicine (CPCEM.org).
 His research focus includes alcohol screening and brief intervention and referral to treatment using a novel hand held computerized model in the UC Irvine Emergency Department, and trauma centers in Orange County.
-He also has a special interest in mentoring medical students in career advancement and medical student research.
+He also has a special interest in mentoring students and residents in career advancement and research.

 At-Large Board Members